 Cycling and walking

 Cairns Regional Council provides over 450km of off-road paths (including shared paths suitable for walkers and cyclists) as well as many on-road bike lanes and wide shoulders suitable for cycling, so you can explore our unique region.
 Find maps of routes in the Cycling and Walking Guides available from Council's Customer Service Centres or visit our cycling page.

 Public bus and coach services

 TransLink's public bus service, Sunbus, operates throughout the city, running from the northern beaches to the southern suburbs via the CBD.
-For information about zones, fares, tickets, ticket types, ticket prices and concessions, visit www.sunbus.com.au or phone 4057 7411.
+TransLink is a division of the Queensland Government Department of Transport and Main Roads with responsibility for buses in Cairns.

 Private bus services cover Port Douglas, Mossman, Kuranda, the Atherton Tablelands and Mission Beach.
 Long distance and interstate coaches operate from a central depot at the Reef Fleet Terminal on the Cairns Esplanade.

 Cairns International Airport

 Cairns International Airport is the nation's sixth busiest in terms of combined international and domestic passenger movements.
 It handles around 130,000 aircraft movements per annum, and brings in over 1 million visitors each year.
 Qantas, Virgin Blue and Jetstar operate daily flights to and from cities all around Australia.
 Most international airlines service the Cairns International Airport.